datafolklabs/cement/doc/source/dev/logging.rst

 Changing Log Level
 ------------------

-The log level defaults to INFO, based on the 'defaults' of the log handler.
-You can override this in the same way we did above:
+The log level defaults to INFO, based on the 'config_defaults' of the log handler.
+You can override this via config_defaults:

 .. code-block:: python